miguel-guerrero/antlr4_system_verilog_parser/README.md

     errors preprocessing Verilog program.
     #Error pre-processing TESTS/core_region.sv, skipping it

-The reason is that the parser requires an external system-verilog preprocessor (I.e. it parser verilog without pre-processing directives or already expanded).
-The script looks for two open source ones in the path, ***vppreproc*** and ***iverilog*** (Icarus verilog used as pre-processor only).
-At least one of them needs to be installed and available in the path
+The reason is that the parser requires an external system-verilog preprocessor (I.e. it parses verilog without pre-processing directives, or already expanded).
+The script looks for two open source tools in the path, ***vppreproc*** and ***iverilog*** (Icarus verilog used as pre-processor only).
+At least one of them needs to be installed and available in the path.

 # TESTS